42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 Upload a thumbnail

-Upload an image file and set it as Thumbnail to the video
+Upload an image and set it as the video’s thumbnail.

 ### Example